Best Mutual Funds to Invest in India: A Complete Guide

 - Access to global themes like AI, clean energy, and healthcare innovation

-While past performance doesn't guarantee future results, here are some mutual fund categories that have shown consistent performance and are worth considering in 2025:
+While past performance doesn't guarantee future results, here are some mutual fund categories that have shown consistent performance and are worth considering:

 Large-Cap Funds